QUOTES-Turmoil in Russia: Reactions from foreign governments | Law-Order

 Blinken said he spoke with G7 foreign ministers and the EU high representative for foreign affairs.
 GERMAN FOREIGN MINISTRY

-ESTONIAN PRIME MINISTER KAJA KALLAS "Estonia is closely following the development of the situation in Russia and exchanging information with allies.
-I can assure that there is no direct threat to our country.
-Border security has been strengthened.
-I also urge our people not to travel to any part of Russia."

-POLISH PRESIDENT ANDRZEJ DUDA, ON TWITTER "In connection with the situation in Russia, this morning we held consultations with the prime minister and the ministry of defence, as well as with allies.
+"In connection with the situation in Russia, this morning we held consultations with the prime minister and the ministry of defence, as well as with allies.
 The course of events beyond our eastern border is monitored on an ongoing basis."

-It added that Putin "expressed gratitude for Kazakhstan's understanding of the current situation in the Russian Federation".
-BELARUS SECURITY COUNCIL:
+KAZAKH PRESIDENT'S OFFICE:

-Said in a statement that Minsk remained an ally of Russia and that internal disputes were "a gift to the collective West."
-FRENCH PRESIDENTIAL OFFICE
+BELARUS SECURITY COUNCIL: Said in a statement that Minsk remained an ally of Russia and that internal disputes were "a gift to the collective West."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)